 Spiders are, perhaps, the most feared pests.
 While most people don’t like spiders or have a specific fear of the critters, it’s been established that spiders are beneficial.
 They prey on insects such as cockroaches, moths, and earwigs, keeping their population under control.
 Even so, we still might feel a little uncomfortable sharing our living space with them.

-Additionally, most spiders are incapable of harming people.
-Those spiders that do have the capability of injuring people, such as the black widow and the brown recluse, most often spend the majority of their time hidden underneath furniture, in dark corners, in quiet crevices, or in woodpiles.
+It may comfort you to know that most spiders are incapable of harming people.
+The spiders that can injure people, such as the black widow and the brown recluse, spend the majority of their time hidden underneath furniture, in dark corners, in quiet crevices, or in woodpiles.
 If you observe a spider out in the open during the daylight hours, chances are, it will not bite you.

-Spiders are creatures that have a high resemblance to insects; however, according to spider facts, they are arachnids, not insects.
-These arachnids have a total of eight legs and their body is broken down into two distinct parts – the head area, which is called the “cephalothorax”, and the abdomen region.
+Spiders are creatures that resemble insects; however, they are arachnids, not insects.
+Arachnids have eight legs and their body is broken down into two distinct parts – the head area, which is called the “cephalothorax”, and the abdomen region.
 Spiders do not have wings, nor do they possess antennae.